informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 ### Constants

-The module `ICS20Environment.tla` is parameterized by the constants:
+The module `IBCTokenTransfer.tla` is parameterized by the constants:
  - `MaxHeight`, a natural number denoting the maximal height of the chains,
  - `MaxPacketSeq`, a natural number denoting the maximal packet sequence number,
  - `MaxBalance`, a natural number denoting the maximal bank account balance,